Thomas Knox, 1st Earl of Ranfurly

 Thomas Knox, 1st Earl of Ranfurly (5 August 1754 – 26 April 1840), styled The Honourable Thomas Knox between 1781 and 1818 and known as The Viscount Northland between 1818 and 1831, was an Irish peer and politician.

-Background
+Early life

 Ranfurly was the eldest son of Thomas Knox, 1st Viscount Northland, and the Hon.
-Anne, daughter of John Vesey, 1st Baron Knapton.

-Political career
+Anne Vesey, daughter of John Vesey, 1st Baron Knapton.
+His brothers included bishops William Knox and Edmund Knox, George Knox MP, and Archdeacon Charles Knox.
+His father had been elevated to the Peerage of Ireland as Baron Welles, of Dungannon in the County of Tyrone, in 1781 and further ennobled as Viscount Northland, of Dungannon in the County of Tyrone, in 1791.

+His paternal grandparents were Hester (née Echlin) Knox and Thomas Knox, MP for Dungannon who was Deputy-Governor of County Tyrone.
+His maternal grandparents were John Vesey, 1st Baron Knapton and the former Elizabeth Brownlow (daughter of William Brownlow).

+Career

-Ranfurly was elected a member of the Irish House of Commons for Carlingford in 1776, a seat he held until 1783, and then represented Dungannon between 1783 and 1790 and Tyrone between 1790 and 1798.
+Ranfurly was elected a member of the Irish House of Commons for Carlingford in 1776, a seat he held until 1783, and then represented Dungannon between 1783 and 1790 and County Tyrone between 1790 and 1798.
 He was also a member of the British House of Commons for County Tyrone from 1806 to 1812.